What is the National Nurse Practitioner Residency and Fellowship Training Consortium (“the Consortium”)?

 - Provide a minimum of one (1) year of structured, intensive education and training;

 - In a service delivery setting that supports training to a mastery and confidence in the full scope of clinical practice, whether primary care or specialty care;

 - Provides training to a higher performance model of care.

-2. Newly established programs that have not yet graduated a cohort of trainees, which are likely to meet NNPRFTC’s standards within one (1) year, are eligible for Provisional Accreditation.
+2. Newly established programs that have admitted but not yet graduated a cohort of trainees, which are likely to meet NNPRFTC’s standards within one (1) year, are eligible for Provisional Accreditation.

 Revised and Approved 03/19/18